-The Prime Minister’s reaction was immediate: the arrest without explanation of public prosecutor Viorel Morari, who was investigating Titirezul and possible Russian government funds to the Socialist Party of Timofti and President Igor Dodon.
-Politically, despite the wave of public contempt, the Socialist Party resisted until the 2019 elections when it was forced to join an emergency coalition led by European partisan Maia Sandu, to which all parties in parliament participated.
+In the aftermath, the arrest without explanation of public prosecutor Viorel Morari, who was investigating Titirezul and possible Russian government funds to the Socialist Party and President Igor Dodon increased the instability.
+Politically, despite the wave of public contempt, the Socialist Party resisted until the 2019 elections when it was forced to join an emergency coalition led by the pro-European Maia Sandu, to which all parties in parliament participated.

 A fictitious deal that collapsed after five months (June 8, 2019 – November 14, 2019) and was replaced by a minority government led by former finance minister Ion Chicu, a personal friend of Igor Dodon – and the machine organizer of the richest and most powerful oligarch in the country, Vlad Plahotniuc, and tolerated (thanks to the decision to abstain on important votes) by the Democratic Party of Vlad Filat, which controlled the majority of the members of the committee of parliamentary investigation, but who after the Maia Sandu affair was drawn into the vortex of Operation Titirezul and sentenced to 9 years in prison.